 Use a different product price per color type

 If you select Use a different product price per color type, the price of a blank product of each color type (light/white/dark) must be set.
-Additionally, if extra price breakdowns are set they must set for each breakdown too.
+Additionally, if extra price breakdowns are set they must be set for each breakdown too.

 All prices for all color types can be set on the Add Breakdown page.